alexisbellido/salt-django-stack/README.rst

 Deploying
 ===========

-The project and the application it uses should be deployed via orchestration like this:
+The project and the application it uses should be deployed with the help of orchestration running:

-  ``sudo salt-run state.orchestrate zinibu.deploy``
+  ``sudo scripts/install.sh``

-This is currently work in progress and and applies only to the Django project at this point.
-We should try to reuse the states used for the initial setup.
-See more details in TODO.rst and note the checks for the deploy value in zinibu.django.init.

 Additional Resources